-116. All applicants that submitted upfront payments but were not winning bidders for an 800 MHz license may be entitled to a refund of their remaining upfront payment balance after the conclusion of the auction.
+118. All applicants that submitted upfront payments but were not winning bidders for a 800 MHz license may be entitled to a refund of their remaining upfront payment balance after the conclusion of the auction.
 No refund will be made unless there are excess funds on deposit from that applicant after any applicable bid withdrawal payments have been paid.

-117. Qualified bidders that have exhausted all of their activity rule waivers, have no remaining bidding eligibility, and have not withdrawn a high bid during the auction must submit a written refund request.
-If the refund instructions were completed electronically, only a written request for the refund is necessary.
+119. Qualified bidders that have exhausted all of their activity rule waivers, have no remaining bidding eligibility, and have not withdrawn a high bid during the auction must submit a written refund request.
+If you have completed the refund instructions electronically, then only a written request for the refund is necessary.
 If not, the request must also include wire transfer instructions and a Taxpayer Identification Number ("TIN").
-Send refund request to: Federal Communications Commission, Financial Operations Center, Auctions Accounting Group, Shirley Hanberry, 445 12th Street, S.W., Room 1-A824, Washington, D.C.
-20554.
+Send refund request to: Federal Communications Commission, Financial Operations Center, Auctions

+Accounting Group, Shirley Hanberry, 445 12th Street, SW, Room 1-A824, Washington, DC 20554.

-118. Bidders are encouraged to file their refund information electronically using the refund information portion of the FCC Form 175, but bidders can also fax their information to the Auctions Accounting Group at (202) 418-2843.
+120. Bidders are encouraged to file their refund information electronically using the refund information portion of the FCC Form 175, but bidders can also fax their information to the Auctions Accounting Group at (202) 418-2843.
 Once the information has been approved, a refund will be sent to the party identified in the refund information.

-Refund processing generally takes up to two weeks to complete.
+Note: Refund processing generally takes up to two weeks to complete.
 Bidders with questions about refunds should contact Michelle Bennett or Gail Glasser at (202) 418-1995.